Artem840/react-pagination/README.md

 This is a simple project created using create-react-app, just to serve as a reference.
 It's free to copy and apply to your own needs.

+More details about the code can be found in the article: [Custom React hook for pagination](https://medium.com/@marcos.deaguiar/custom-react-hook-for-pagination-81d55d5b1e75)

 ### Usage example

 ```typescript